juliapampus/DataspaceConnector/docs/pages/deployment/kubernetes.md

 If you want to use an external configuration (`config.json`), you can add it to the secret as well or create a second secret containing the configuration.

+---
+**Note**
-> **Note**: The example deployment expects the configuration to be in the same secret as the
+The example deployment expects the configuration to be in the same secret as the certificates.
-> certificates.
+---

-To create a secret, put all files it should contain in a directory and execute the following command:
+To create a secret, put all files it should contain in a directory and execute the following
+command:

 ```
 kubectl create secret generic dataspace-connector-certs --from-file=path/to/certs/directory